Looking for TVs?Start shopping

 Adjusting your TV's picture controls

-Straight out of the box, today's flat-panel TVs look impressively bright and crisp compared to old-school tube TVs.
-But by making a few quick and easy adjustments, you can make your new set look even better.
-If you own a plasma TV, fine-tuning the picture controls can also reduce the chance of "screen burn-in."
+By making a few quick and easy adjustments, you can make your new set look even better.
 Plus, lowering settings like brightness and contrast can reduce the amount of energy your TV uses — and reduce your electricity bill.

 A great feature found on most high-quality TVs these days is the ability to create and store customized picture control settings for each video input.
-That's important because there's such a wide range of signal quality available, from standard broadcast and cable TV signals and VHS tapes on the low end, to high-definition signals at the opposite end.
+That's important because there's such a wide range of signal quality available.
 High-quality sources typically need little or no "enhancement" to look their best, while lower-quality signals may require a combination of noise reduction, increased sharpness, and color correction.

 Level 1: Set and forget